1technophile/OpenMQTTGateway/docs/use/ble.md

 ## Setting if the gateway publishes known devices which randomly change their MAC address

-The default is false, as such devices cannot be related to specific devices.
+The default is false, as such changing MAC addresses cannot be related to specific devices.

 If you want to change this characteristic: